imaginando/imaginando.github.io/vs/vs2/modulation-sources.md

 </div>
 <br>

 In Gate mode, the AM follows the peaks (highest amplitude values) of the sound.
-This can accurately detect loud elements in dynamic music, such as drums, percussions, and instruments with loud transients in general.
+This can accurately detect elements with loud transients in dynamic music, such as drums and percussions in general.

 ### Spectrum